1Ripe Pineappleor 40 oz crushed pineapple, undrained

 I recommend using bone-in pork chops for this recipe.
 The cooking time is specifically formulated for bone-in pork chops.
 If you use boneless, you run the risk of them being dry.
 And no one wants dry pork chops!

 If you would like to thicken the sauce: After baking, pour the excess sauce into a medium-sized saucepan and bring to a boil.
-In a small bowl, mix together 1 Tablespoon of arrowroot flour, tapioca flour, or cornstarch with 2 tablespoon of cold water.
+In a small bowl, mix together 1 Tablespoon of arrowroot flour, tapioca flour, or cornstarch with 2 Tbsp. of cold water.
 Pour the mixture into the boiling sauce and stir until thickened.
 Remove from heat

 These Hawaiian Pork Chops are perfect for meal prep!
 Simply prepare the pork chops up until they're ready to go in the oven.
 Then, place them in a freezer-safe baggie and freeze up to 1 month.
 When ready to use, allow to thaw in the fridge overnight then bake as directed!